-Proposed changes to the project scope must be made in writing to GMS staff through email.
+Proposed changes to the project scope must be made in writing to GMS through email.
 GMS will in turn coordinate with NPS staff for their approval to ensure that the project eligibility remains valid.
+The project must halt until NPS has approved the scope of work change and a NTP with new scope is given.
 Include an explanation for why you cannot complete the project as originally approved as well as a justification of the proposed change.
 Approved project scopes may change the amount of grant reimbursement you receive.
-A change in project scope may require a new environmental review.
+You must also provide documentation that the change in project scope does not conflict with the project scope describe in the Environmental Review Section of the original application.
+If the change is outside of what was cleared during the Environmental Review or impacts resources previously not impacted, then a reevaluation is needed and NPS will need to coordinate a new Environmental Review.